rinakimmel/GatherUpSystem/README.md

 dotnet run --project GatherUp.API
 ```

-Then open the URL shown in the terminal, typically:
+Then open the local URL printed in the terminal, usually:

 ```text
 http://localhost:5000